 Homework and learning outside the classroom

-- give your child homework every week to support what they have done in class.
-Details of this will be written on the ‘homework record’ in their workbook.
+•We will give your child homework every week to support what they have done in class.
+Details of this will be written on the ‘homework record’ in their British Council notebook.
+Primary Plus learners have access to the Primary Plus portal practice activities.

-- Play an active role in supporting your child’s learning and encourage your child to take part in the Reading Challenge and the Writing of the Month competition.
+•Play an active role in supporting your child’s learning and encourage your child to take part in the Reading Time and the Writing of the Month competition.

 The benefits of your involvement - contacting your child's teacher